PhantomMike/100-days-of-code/log.md

 ### Day 8: January 19, 2017

-**Today's Progress:** Finished jQuery lessons, published sample html on github.
+**Today's Progress:** Finished FCC jQuery lessons, published sample html on github.
 Learn about CodePen tomorrow!

 **Thoughts:** Enjoyed working through it, jQuery has a lot of capability.
 Looking forward to CodePen and starting my first project tomorrow.